 Eligible nominees must meet the following requirements:

-• Participation as a program director of and/or faculty member in an ACGME accredited urology residency program.
+- Participation as a program director of and/or faculty member in an accredited urology residency program within AUA Section boundaries.

-Winners are presented with their award during the Residents Forum program at the AUA Annual Meeting.
+The winner will be presented with their award during the Residents Forum program at the 2026 Annual Meeting in Washington, DC.

 The Teaching Award nomination cycle is now closed.
-Please check back in Fall 2024 for the 2025 submission guidelines.
+Please check back in Fall 2026 for the 2027 submissions guidelines.

 Past Year Winners